CAP SOLAR UNDERSTANDS NON-PROFIT ORGANIZATIONS, BECAUSE WE ARE ONE

 If you have a project that is in need of financing, let us know about it on the project page

 Cap Solar is a non-profit solar developer aligned with the Community Action Network, a nation-wide group of non-profit Community Action Agencies (CAA) who have served the low-and-moderate income population since 1965.
 Cap Solar's parent company has been serving the community for over 50 years.
 Cap Solar is the evolution of 50 years of experience in our communities.
-This is why we have attracted nearly $1 Billion in available financing.

 Cap Solar focuses on low-income, non-profit, community facing and municipal clients.
 Cap Solar also provides services to for-profit and corporate clients who want to give back to their communities.